 The Russian social media landscape differs vastly from English-speaking countries in terms of their platforms, demographics and strategies.
-That’s why we’ve put together this guide to help you connect with your Russian audience on social media.
+This guide will help you connect with your Russian audience on social media.

-If you’re an international company making your first entrance into Russia, there are some big differences to consider: most importantly, the dominance of VKontakte (VK) and Odnoklassniki (OK), two Russian social networks that easily overshadow Facebook in terms of the number of users.
-Instagram is relatively popular, but Twitter barely gets viewed.
+If you’re an international company making your first entrance into Russia, there are some big differences to consider: most importantly, the dominance of VKontakte (VK) and Odnoklassniki (OK), two Russian social networks.
 Ultimately, users desire an authentic ‘Russian’ experience – the more culturally plugged-in you are, the better.
-Translation is just the minimum.

 GOING NATIVE: RUSSIAN SOCIAL MEDIA PLATFORMS